Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Implications

 \section{Implications}

 The introduction asked whether current evaluation settings in entity-oriented retrieval can meaningfully assess the usefulness of entity signals for document ranking.
-The answer this paper's evidence supports is no --- but for a precise reason.
-Conditional evaluation cannot, because it suppresses the coverage problem by restricting ranking to the entity-reachable subset of the candidate pool.
-Open-world evaluation cannot, because it is dominated by entity linking coverage rather than model quality, making a system that works well in principle indistinguishable from one that fails entirely.
+The answer this paper's evidence supports is no---but for a precise reason.
+Evaluation under leaked entity supervision cannot, because the entity run encodes the judgments the ranking is scored against, so effectiveness reflects the supervision rather than the model.
+Evaluation under clean supervision cannot, because it is dominated by entity linking coverage rather than model quality, making a system that works well in principle indistinguishable from one that fails entirely.
 Both regimes fail to isolate what they purport to measure, and reporting one as if it implied the other is a category mistake that has shaped how the field interprets entity-oriented results.
 The three implications below follow from this diagnosis.